Your website’s contact form may seem like the most mundane element of your site, but every marketer should pay attention to it.

 10. Drop the Captcha

-I get that security is important and you want to eliminate spam.
+We get that security is important, and you want to eliminate spam.
 It’s annoying when garbage comes through your contact form.
 But Captcha fields don’t stop the spammers from making manual submissions (and they will).

-They will, however, stop your prospective customers from converting on your contact page.
+However, they will stop prospective customers from converting to your contact page.
 One study showed that Captcha can reduce conversions by as much as 3%.

 Don’t spend too much time focusing on the design of your contact page.
 Your visitors won’t be wowed by aesthetics.
 That won’t drive them to contact you.
 Instead, focus on reducing friction to improve conversions.